 Certainly, expanding your franchise's customer base is a possibility.
 However, if franchising is not a possibility because of the nature of your business, you still have options for growth, such as expanding your operations internationally.
 You may distribute your goods and services worldwide if you can locate viable export markets.

-Creating a start-up business is difficult, but the rewards can be worthwhile.
+Creating and leading a start-up business is difficult, but the rewards can be worthwhile.
 Several obstacles must be overcome while trying to bring a product to market, even if you have a fantastic idea.
 Start-ups can lead to greater job satisfaction and the opportunity to leave a lasting impact for years to come.